whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 ```

 Note `--encoder-parallel` is absent on purpose: a 1-GPU replica has nothing to fold over, so the
 flag would have no effect (section 1.5).
+The warmup list is deliberately **480p only** here, unlike
+the H200 default: the 79.4 GiB fit below was measured at 480p and `1344x768` is 2.49x the area.

 **79.4 GiB per GPU, 66.22 s per request, ~7.25 videos/min across 8 GPUs.**